Grenguar/aws-cdk-api-workshop/README.md

 `cdk destroy`

 This is a good habit to be sure that resources are deleted.
+It will help to avoid unexpected AWS costs.
+Check also that CloudFormation stack was deleted in the console.

 The workshop was inpired by this [website](https://cdkworkshop.com/15-prerequisites.html).
 The code is [here](https://github.com/aws-samples/aws-cdk-intro-workshop).
 Thank you a lot!